dsouza-anush/exa-mcp-server-heroku/README.md

 ```
 web: npm run serve
-mcp-exa: npm run serve:mcp
+mcp-search-exa: node ./stdio-server.js
 ```

-The `mcp-exa` process is registered with Heroku Inference, following the naming convention required by Heroku (process names must start with "mcp").
+The `mcp-search-exa` process is registered with Heroku Inference, following the naming convention required by Heroku (process names must start with "mcp").
+The direct Node.js execution ensures proper stdio handling for the MCP protocol.

-Both web and mcp-exa dynos are configured to scale to 0 by default in the app.json, following Heroku's recommendation for MCP servers.
+Both web and mcp-search-exa dynos are configured to scale to 0 by default in the app.json, following Heroku's recommendation for MCP servers.
 When you attach this app to a Heroku Inference model, Heroku will automatically scale the MCP process as needed for tool execution.

 ### Using with Claude Desktop